Statistical Methods Seminar Description

 Daria “Dasha” Cochran is the owner of Evaluation Essentials.
 She has received her Bachelor of Science in Economics degree from Moscow State University and Masters in Counselor Education degree from Texas Tech University.
 She conducts community status evaluations and cost benefit analysis in the areas of education, mental health, and criminal justice.

-For those who have enrolled in the course please download these files onto your computer before the first day of the course.
+For those who have enrolled in the seminar please download these files onto your computer before the first day of the seminar.
 The files are password protected to respect the intellectual property rights of the instructors.
 By using your login information you agree not to share your login information or the content protected by it.

-After May 1st: Click Here to Access Program Evaluation and Cost-Benefit Analysis Course Files
+After May 1st: Click Here to Access Program Evaluation and Cost-Benefit Analysis Seminar Files